 Transportation: Some insurance companies provide routine transportation, at no cost, to approved locations such as a doctor’s office.
 You get a certain number of trips per year.
 You will typically find mile limits on how far the third party vendor will travel to pick you up and drive you to a location.
 Ambulance is not part of this benefit.

-Some Medicare Advantage plans offer additional money (a flex allowance) for vision, hearing, dental and other benefits such as routine podiatry.
+Some Medicare Advantage plans offer additional money (called a ‘flex allowance’) for vision, hearing, dental and other benefits such as routine podiatry.
 Check your Summary of Benefits to see if your plan has such an allowance.

 *This site is not affiliated with or endorsed by any government agency.